joehart2001/cuRDF/README.md

 ![cuRDF benchmark](benchmarks/results/results.png)

-cuRDF is benchmarked against RDF (MDAnalysis) and neighbour list implementations on CPU (AMD Ryzen 9 9950X, 32 threads) and GPU (NVIDIA RTX 5090).
+cuRDF is benchmarked against RDF (MDAnalysis) and neighbour list implementations on CPU (AMD Ryzen 9 9950X, 32 threads) and GPU (NVIDIA RTX 5090) for systems of varying sizes at a density of 0.05 atoms/Å³ over 1000 frames.

 ## Install
 Latest release: